 Ulrich Gleiter, "Bay of Penharn," 2023, Oil on linen, 28 x 30 in.

 “Painting is like a diary for me,” Ulrich says.
 “As the years advance, recent paintings are different from the ones before.
 And they should be.
-Paintings reflect feelings and evolve with experiences in life.
+Paintings reflect your experiences and feelings, they tell your life through images.
 The subject matter is secondary.
 Let it be a landscape or a portrait, what I paint on the canvas, more than anything else is about how I felt during that very moment as I stood there.

 “During my years when I studied at the Academy of Arts in Russia and lived in Saint Petersburg, I loved to paint the alleys, gardens, and grand panoramas of this beautiful city.
 Every corner and street was filled with memories.
-Since 2022, as the Ukraine invasion began, I have been back a few times.
-And I noticed for myself, although physically, I might be at the same site as before, the world and time have changed everything since.
-I could not possibly paint there, it is void.
-Like a balancing act between my memories and the feeling of how everything that surrounds me turned foreign, although physically, I’m present.
-Painting nature – winter, snow, or the tundra vegetation of the northern lands in the summertime, and foliage in autumn – these motives keep inspiring me.
+I have been back a few times to Saint Petersburg since 2022, that is, when the Ukraine conflict marked a turning point for Europe.
+And I noticed that although physically, I might be at the same sites as before, the world and time have changed everything since.
+Constantly, there’s this rift between my memories and the feeling of how everything that surrounds me turned foreign.
+I could not possibly just paint there as before, as if nothing had happened.
+It feels void.
+The opposite is true for painting nature – winter, snow, or the tundra vegetation of the northern lands in the summertime, and foliage in autumn – these motives keep inspiring me.
 It is timeless.
 Paint what you love.”

 Ulrich Gleiter, "Brittany Village (Goulien)," 2023, oil on linen, 18 x 34 in.